-As the holiday season shifts into high gear, you may find yourself wondering what to give to all of the special people in your life.
+As Valentine’s Day approaches, you may find yourself wondering what to give to all of the special people in your life, especially that special someone.
 Many people find themselves with longs lists, but short on gift ideas.
-Holiday gifting stirs up endless questions on the definition of a perfect gift.
+Valentine’s Day stirs up endless questions on the definition of a perfect gift.

 1. Honey & Cheese Baskets

 Food always makes a great gift for people that love to eat and entertain.
 For the foodies in your life, put together an edible gift basket of local honey, soft ripened brie, and sweet raspberry jam.
 You can even include a handmade recipe card for baked brie, beautifully illustrated by your children.
 A recipe for baked brie makes a quick and easy appetizer for entertaining guests.
 This edible gift will put a smile on the face of a close pal, co-worker or party hostess.

 1 Puff Pastry sheet, thawed according to package directions (they are usually sold in a 17.3 ounce package of two)

 2-3 tablespoons of jam (I love my Holiday Jam in this recipe)

 Step 1: Preheat oven to 400°F. Carefully unfold the pastry sheet onto a lightly floured surface so the pastry does not stick to the counter top.

 Step 2: Using a sharp paring knife, carefully slice off the white top of the brie round.
 Leave the sides and bottom.
 Place the brie in the center of the pastry sheet.
 Using a fluted pastry cutter, trim the pastry so that you have just enough pastry to fold it up over the cheese to cover it.
 You’ll want to make a neat little package.

 Step 3: Roll out the excess pastry and using a holiday cookie cutter, cut out a decorative shape for the top of the pastry package.
 Gently place the pastry cut-out onto the top of the brie round.